Smart time tracking tools for high-performing us freelancers

 Alina is a freelance social media strategist in Austin.
 She works with four retainer clients and earns about $6,000 per month.
 She feels busy, sometimes overwhelmed, but stuck at that income level.

-She decides to track time for a full month using Clockify.
+Therefore, she decides to track time for a full month using Clockify.

 Her monthly report looks like this: